rach0022/plantr/README.md

 - [ ] set up route to preform search
 - [ ] set up enviroment variables
 - [ ] set up materialize-css or bulma ui for front end

+### Scripts:

+- django-admin startproject name # create a new project, not needed
+- python manage.py startapp name # create a new app, may be needed
+- python manage.py runserver # to run
+- python manage.py makemigrations
+- python manage.py migrate # migrate new changes to the db, after making migrations
+- python manage.py createsuperuser # create a new super user